 Find out how to subscribe to company alerts to receive an email whenever an update is posted

 Advantages of listed private equity

-Listed private equity companies are “evergreen”, reinvesting proceeds from the sale of investments, free of capital gains tax, into new investments, compounding returns and providing the shareholder with long term capital appreciation.
-This, together with the long term horizon of private equity, means that listed private equity is best suited to long term holding, rather than frequent trading.
+Listed private equity companies are ‘evergreen’, reinvesting proceeds from the sale of investments, free of capital gains tax, into new investments, compounding returns and providing shareholders with long-term capital appreciation.
+In addition, recognising the importance of a reliable source of income for shareholders, some listed private equity companies pay dividends from realised capital profits, allowing shareholders to participate, to some degree, directly in the proceeds of the realisations from the underlying portfolios.
+The long-term horizon of private equity means that listed private equity is best suited to long-term holding, rather than frequent trading.

 Finally, London listed investment trusts are supervised by boards of directors, who are typically all independent and who oversee the manager’s accountability to shareholders.